COAST: Enhancing the Code Debugging Ability of LLMs through Communicative Agent Based Data Synthesis

+\textbf{Evaluation Models.} We evaluate 13 LLMs on \benchmark, including both closed-source and open-source LLMs.
+Closed-source LLMs comprise the GPT series (GPT-4o-mini and GPT-3.5-Turbo).
+Open-source LLMs include the DeepSeek series (DeepSeek-Coder-V2, DeepSeek-V2, Deepseek-Coder-33B-Ins, DeepSeek-Coder-6.7B-Ins, and DeepSeek-LLM-7B-Ins), the Llama series (Llama3-70B-Ins, Llama3-8B-Ins, Llama2-7B-Ins, and CodeLlama-7B-Ins), and the Qwen series (Qwen2-72B-Ins and CodeQwen1.5-7B-Ins).
+More detailed descriptions of the evaluation models are shown in Appendix~\ref{sec:appendix:models}.

-\textbf{Implementation Details.} For all LLMs, we set the generation temperature to 0.2 and the maximum generation length to 1024 tokens.
-For the closed-source models, we use the API endpoints provided by the respective vendors and for the open-source models, we use vLLM~\cite{kwon2023efficient} framework for inference.
-For all tasks in \benchmark, we use the zero-shot setting in our experiments.
-To finetune the NeuDebugger model, we use DeepSeek-Coder-6.7B-Inst \cite{guo2024deepseekcoderlargelanguagemodel} and Llama3-8B-Inst \cite{llama3modelcard} as our backbone models and leverage the same data synthesized by MASTER as the SFT data.
-During SFT, all models are trained with Llama-Factory~\cite{llama-factory} and we use LoRA~\cite{hu2022lora} for efficient fine-tuning.
-In our experiments, we set the learning rate to 2e-5 and the training epoch to 1.
-We optimize the models using the AdamW optimizer, with the batch size of 8 and the gradient accumulation steps of 4.
+\textbf{Implementation Details.} For closed-source LLMs, we utilize the APIs provided by their respective vendors.
+For open-source LLMs, we employ the vLLM framework~\cite{kwon2023efficient} for inference.
+During inference, we set the temperature to 0.2 and limit the maximum generation length to 1024 tokens.
+Our \texttt{Code Quizzer} and \texttt{Code Teacher} models are based on DeepSeek-Coder-V2, while DeepSeek-Coder-6.7B-Ins and Llama3-8B-Ins serve as our \texttt{Code Learner} models.
+All LLMs are trained using the Llama-Factory framework~\cite{llama-factory} using LoRA~\cite{hu2022lora} for efficient fine-tuning.
+For SFT, we configure the learning rate to 2e-5, set the number of training epochs to 1, use a batch size of 8, and employ 4 gradient accumulation steps.